cu-swe4s-fall-2023/assignment-2-python-refresher-ggionet1/README.md

 ## How to Use
-my_utils.py creates the get_column() function and does not need to be changed to extract data from .csv print_fires.py calls the get_column() function from my_utils and also does not need to be changed to extract data from .csv
+my_utils.py creates the get_column() function and does not need to be changed to extract data from .csv
+    It also creates functions to summarize for mean, median, and standard deviation. print_fires.py calls the get_column() function from my_utils and also does not need to be changed to extract data from .csv

 To extract the column you desire, employ the get_column() function in the run.sh file.